ViRb3/cloudflare-warp-wireguard-client/README.md

 # Cloudflare Warp WireGuard Client
-A tool to generate WireGuard profiles from a new or existing Cloudflare Warp account
+A tool to generate WireGuard profiles for Cloudflare Warp

 ## Features
 - Fetch configuration data from server